A summary of information for all dog owners.

 - Dog health

-- Dogs must receive adequate exercise subject to the size, age and breed of dog.
+- Dogs must receive adequate exercise appropriate to the size, age and breed of dog.
 Consideration should be given to these factors when choosing a pet.

 - All dogs must be well fed and clean fresh water must be available at all times.